Apochrosi/Modding-Requests/README.md

 12 - Moddable election types

 Currently in the game there are two distinct election types with the democratic and oligarchic types.
-What I would like to do would be to change how these two worked and be able to create new ones.
+What I would like to do, would be to modify how these two work and be able to create new ones.
 Maybe also be able to combine the has_heir with them to create a new election type would work correctly having both the dynastic heir attribute and the election attribute.

 13 - possible_secondary tag in species classes

-Would it be possible to add a way for a species class to not show up in species appearance list in the beginning of the game but being able to show up when you go to the secondary species appearance selection screen when you have chosen a civic that enables that feature.
-The reason why I want this is that I have made some special civics that can only be chosen at start that gives the player a robotic secondary species.
-The problem is that for this to work correctly I would have to make the ROBOT species class available for species selection and it would thus be a category that you could choose a portrait from.
+Would it be possible to add a way for a species class to not show up in species appearance list in the beginning of the game, but being able to show up when you go to the secondary species appearance selection screen when you have chosen a civic that enables that feature.
+The reason why I want this is that I have made some special civics that can only be chosen at the start that gives the player a robotic secondary species.
+The problem is that for this to work correctly, I would have to make the ROBOT species class available in the species selection and it would thus appear as a species category that you could choose a portrait from.
 There would thus be two categories for the robotic portraits one only made for playing as machines with machine inteligence and one category only for selecting the appearance for a robotic secondary species.
 Making it so a species class could show up in the secondary species selection but not in the main species collection would solve this issue.
 Currently I'm forced to have the player choose their secondary species from the Machine species class and that creates a bunch of other problems after the game has started.
 These problems could be solved if I found a way to convert a the spawned species class from MACHINE to ROBOT but I have not being able to do that successfully either.

 To summarize I would for a species class to have "possible_secondary" work even if "playable" is set to "has_global_flag = game_started".